Featured In

 Slowly turns his head

-Takes a sip from his whiskey bottle
+Takes a sip from his whiskey bottle and

-And this is what he said
+This is what he said

-I was born in the rain
+I was born in the rain on the Pontchartrain

 Underneath the Louisiana moon

-I don't mind the strain
+I don't mind the strain of a hurricane

 They come around every June

-The high black water
+The high black water, a devil's daughter

-She's hard, she's cold, and she's mean
+She's hard, she's cold and she's mean

-It takes a lot of water
+But nobody taught her, it takes a lot of water

-To wash away New Orleans
+To wash away New Orlean

 Man came down from Chicago